 An outdoor fireplace can combine the potential for higher heat output of a fire pit with the tidiness and safety of a chiminea.
 Because the outdoor fireplace is a self-contained unit, it's safer for families with children than an open fire pit.

-You can use wood or propane to fuel your outdoor fireplace.
+Like fire pits, you can use wood or propane to fuel your outdoor fireplace.
 Styles range from sleek and modern to embossed models with an old-world feel.
 Outdoor fireplaces are generally more expensive than a fire pit or chiminea, but they can heat a larger area and provide a cozy environment for entertaining.
 An outdoor fireplace will be heavier than a chiminea or fire pit, so it's not a good choice for those wanting a portable heating source.

 Patio heaters pack a large punch in terms of heat output.
 Depending on where you live, it can extend the use of your outdoor living space by a few weeks or even months.
 Gas and electric models are available, and they warm the space around them using radiant heat.
 Most models can heat from 6 to 20 feet in diameter.